Element-Research/rnn/README.md

 c = nn.SequencerCriterion(criterion)
 ```

-Both the `input` and `target` are expected to be a sequence (a table).
+Both the `input` and `target` are expected to be a sequence, either as a table or Tensor.
-For each step in the sequence, the corresponding elements of the input and target tables
+For each step in the sequence, the corresponding elements of the input and target
 will be applied to the `criterion`.
 The output of `forward` is the sum of all individual losses in the sequence.
-This is useful when used in conjuction with a [Sequencer](#rnn.Sequencer).
+This is useful when used in conjunction with a [Sequencer](#rnn.Sequencer).

 <a name='rnn.RepeaterCriterion'></a>
 ## RepeaterCriterion ##